 - Any dug hole, blasted or drilled hole, excavated or bored shaft not used to discharge to the subsurface.

-- Single family residential and duplex roof drains.
+- Single family residential roof drains.
 There is no requirement for vertical separation distance from groundwater for roof drains.

 - Infiltration and injection systems used for collection (e.g. tile drains, bioswales) which discharge to surface water.
 Detention ponds, wetlands, rivers and the ocean waste disposal are considered to be surface water discharges.
 Note; use of perforated piping under a detention pond would constitute installation of an injection system.